Aldeburgh Brudenell Hotelnon-pub licensed premises

 CAMRA Ipswich & East Suffolk branch.

-Fine Victorian hotel over-looking sea towards the southern end of the town.
-Formerly the seaside residence of Lord Cardigan, whose family name was Brundell.
+A fine Victorian hotel overlooking the sea towards the southern end of the town.

 Lunchtime meals (not just snacks)

 Bus stop nearby (see public transport tab for details)